AaronGullickson/basic_template/products/paper/README.md

 This ensures that the analysis and paper are drawing from the same data source.

+I use the bookdown `pdf_document2` format for output.
+This allows me to cross-reference table and figure numbers within the text using the format described [here](https://bookdown.org/yihui/rmarkdown-cookbook/cross-ref.html).

 Citation is done using the `project.bib` bibtex file.
 I usually create this file from Zotero.
 See [here](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#bibliography_placement) for information about citation syntax in R Markdown.